JanssenProject/jans/docs/admin/reference/database/spanner-config.md

 # Multi-valued attributes support

-Spanner DB supports ARRAY attributes but at same time it's possible to index them.
+Spanner DB supports ARRAY attributes but at same time it's not possible to index them.
 This led to full table scan when query has filter with these attributes.
 Alternative for this is to use interleaved child tables.
 These tables can increase queries performance but in parallel with this this approach requires additional storage space for child table and index.
 Administrator should move only attributes which need ARRAY index to such tables.

 **ARRAY columns:**